Without adding some love, you risk turning prospects off before they have the chance to experience your products and services.

 3. Provide the information your prospects actively seek.

-Make it easy to find.
+Further, make it easy to find your information when, where and how your audience wants to consume it.
 Give them the product information, answer their questions, show them how to use your products, help them style your products and offer them product ratings.

 Sometimes we trip over ourselves trying to find the best way to say something.
 Instead show your audience what you mean by using images.
-The benefit is that it increases the speed of your message.
+The benefit is that images increase the speed of your message.
 Buffer found that tweets with images increased retweets by 150%.

 5. Show them the videotape.